Parliamentary.ai

 Overview

-This bill aims to simplify the process of setting up caravan sites in England and Wales by removing the need for planning permission for licence applicants.
-It amends the Caravan Sites and Control of Development Act 1960 to achieve this.
+This bill aims to simplify the process of obtaining a licence for caravan sites in England and Wales by removing the need for planning permission.
+It amends the Caravan Sites and Control of Development Act 1960.

 Description

-The Caravan Sites Bill modifies the 1960 Caravan Sites and Control of Development Act.
+The Caravan Sites Bill makes changes to the 1960 Caravan Sites and Control of Development Act.
 Specifically:

 Government Spending